Profile updated 10/12/19

 'Amusing, informative and accessible.
 Antony managed a mixed bag of Brits, Aussies, Germans and Italians.
 His good humour and energy were infectious.
 His knowledge of this city is equally infectious.
 Can't wait to go on another of his tours.'
 Richard, London.

-'The client just texted to say they had an amazing time - you set the bar hight for the rest of the trip.'
+'The client just texted to say they had an amazing time - you set the bar high for the rest of the trip.'
 Alec, London tour operator.

 'Fabulous tour.
-Antony was superb, entertaining, full of knowledge and a great tour guide.
-Thank you.'
+Antony was superb, entertaining, full of knowledge and a great guide.'
 Caroline, London.

 'Antony's an amazing, knowledgeable and enthusiastic person, sharing astonishing stories.
 Unforgetable experience.
 Antony added a touch of brilliant London humour to the city's history.'
 Luiz, London.

-I'm Antony, AKA Mr Londoner, a writer, storyteller and former director of the Museum of London.
+I'm Antony, AKA Mr Londoner.
+I'm a writer, broadcaster and former director of the Museum of London.

 Since going freelance in 2017, I combine my love of guiding with my career as a writer and broadcaster.
 I provide guiding, PR, branding and research services.
 I also offer personal shopping services working with some of London's best stores and independent retailers.
 Find me on Twitter and Instagram @meetmrlondoner.

-Here are a couple of recent blogs about my tours.
-They'll give you an idea of my tone of voice.
+Here are a few of my recent blogs about my tours.

 While director of communications at the Museum of London (from 2009 to 2017) I re-branded what was then a tired and overlooked visitor attraction into something more contemporary, connected and relevant to the lives of modern Londoners.